vchintal/istio-multi-primary-different-networks/README.md

 ### Readiness of the Istio Gateway loadbalancers

-Before you could do any testing, you need to ensure that
+Before you could do any testing, you need to ensure that:
-* The loadbalancers for `eastwest` gateway are ready for the traffic
+* The loadbalancer for `istio-eastwestgateway` service is ready for the traffic
 * The loadblanncer target groups have their targets ready.

 Use the following scripts to test the readiness of the LBs.